 - Let him/her know the details of the order of university deadlines.
 That way, s/he will know which ones to prioritize first.

 - Pro-tip: schedule a meeting (at least virtually) and discuss your motivation behind pursuing the MS degree, your interests & career goals, your strengths, and how the program would help you with your career goals.

-- Keep timeline in mind.
+- Keep the timeline in mind.
 Make sure you give your referee enough time to prepare the letter.
 Give your recommenders at 2 – 3 months’ notice.
-So, let the let them know in July or August if you are going to submit the applications in November or December.
+So, let them know in July or August if you are going to submit the applications in November or December.

 - Rushing at the very end will make for a very bad plan and most Professors will either not entertain or might give you a superficial recommendation.
 After all, you want to give them enough time to write a comprehensive and accurate letter.

-- At the end, do thank the Professor and keep him/her in the loop regarding the outcome of the applications.
+- In the end, do thank the Professor and keep him/her in the loop regarding the outcome of the applications.

 Example of a request for a recommendation letter for MS